singapaul/26pairs/README.md

 ## To do list

+10-14 July Mini Sprint

+1. About game dialog (this first)
+2. Settings Menu and functionality (get theme from CMS)
+3. Stats Menu functionality with local storage

+4. CMS integrattion

-1. About how to play the game section
+5. About how to play the game section
-2. Completed Game Pop up
+6. Completed Game Pop up
-3. Switch away from Simpsons
+7. Switch away from Simpsons
-4. Statistics Pop up
+8. Statistics Pop up
+9. integrate classNames to abstract out the colors and font classes
-5. Contentful hookup
+10. Contentful hookup
-6. Dark Mode
+11. Dark Mode
+12. Move time to top level (game and access with use context)
-7. Switch between decks
+13. Switch between decks
-8. Side Menu
+14. Side Menu
+15. Fix timer at game completion - done

 - set up local storage for game statistics
 - address whatsapp bugs